timdubbins/tap/README.md

 alias tap="tap ~/path/to/my_music"
 ```

-We can overide this default path by passing in a second path argument.
-This means we now how the following behaviour:
+Since we can overide this default path by passing in a second path argument, we now how the following behaviour:
 ``` bash
 > tap                       # start by searching albums in `.../my_music`
 > tap .                     # runs tap in the current directory